tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 One may define a tree of height $$n$$ as a 3-tuple[^1] where the height of its root node is $$n$$, that is, $$(V, children : V \to \mathcal {P} (V), root \in V)$$ and $$height : V \to \mathbb{Z}^{noneg}$$ where $$height(r) = n$$.
-Therefore, we can *engineer the height-$$n$$ trees into the type system*, resulting in engineering-grade software.
+Therefore, we can *engineer the height-n trees into the type system*, resulting in engineering-grade software where the type of the tree *depends* on a runtime value `n`, specifying how "tall" the tree will be at type level.

 [^1]: Or as a record with three fields since records are nominal tuples